 - With gratitude for all we have received and with trust in God’s steadfast goodness, we ask for what we now need—and we will be in need every day of our life because we are dependent beings.
 This is why we make petitions to God for everyone’s needs.

-- We should focus our minds on the goodness, truth, and beauty of God, of human beings, and of the natural world.
+- We should focus our minds on the being, goodness, truth, beauty and home of God, of human beings, and of the natural world.
 And we should fix our wills on pursuing these goods.
+Let’s not forget that St. Paul uses the word “whatever.”

 Gospel Mt 21:33-43